THE LETTER

 THE LETTER (1940)

-Of course, Leslie finds herself acquitted in court, but when her husband demands to see the letter’s content, Wyler’s film twists further as the truth outs that Leslie was having an affair with Hammond.
+Of course, Leslie finds herself acquitted in court, but when her husband demands to see the letter’s content, Wyler’s film twists further as the truth comes out that Leslie was having an affair with Hammond.
 It becomes clear that Leslie killed Hammond in a fit of raging jealousy as he refused to leave his wife.
 Robert is devastated, but naively, he is also ready to forgive Leslie; if she swears, she still loves him.
 This leads to the most cathartic scenes in Wyler’s film, as Leslie agrees, only to break down and confess, “With all my heart, I still love the man I killed!”
+The ending of Maugham’s original short story is ambiguous; however, The Hays Code would not permit any adultery or murder to go unpunished on screen.
+Therefore, a final scene was constructed for the film, as Hammond’s widow murders Leslie.
+These changes to the book diminish what would have been something far more powerful: Leslie, living with her guilt while being tied to her husband for her freedom.

-Film noirs are almost always defined by their urban setting where a femme fatale seduces a loner, usually a burned out male.
-However, in The Letter, Leslie’s actions are not part of a well thought out plan to kill Hammond.
-Here her primary motivation is jealousy.
-Essentially, Hammond – while not appearing in the film (apart from the first scene) becomes a rarely portrayed archetype: the male femme fatale or the homme fatale.
+Wyler’s film is an exciting mix of genres and is clearly a forerunner of film noir, which officially started with John Huston’s The Maltese Falcon a year later.
+The lowkey lighting of Tony Gaudio’s cinematography is coupled with camera angles and full moon illumination.
+However, one of the reasons The Letter is rarely discussed as the start of Noir is the plot.
+Here, Wyler’s narrative does not follow the conventions we would come to know as Noir.
+Film noirs are almost always defined by their urban setting, where a femme fatale seduces a loner, usually a burned-out male.
+However, in The Letter, Leslie’s actions are not part of a well-thought-out plan to kill Hammond.
+Her primary motivation is jealousy; essentially, Hammond – while not appearing in the film (apart from the first scene) becomes a rarely portrayed archetype: the male femme fatale or the homme fatale.
 This archetype can also be found in Gaslight (1944), Night of the Hunter (1955) and Born to Kill (1947).

 There is also deep symbolism in Leslie’s love of lacework throughout the film.
 Her white and delicate creations are wrapped in her claim that “it soothes her nerves.”
 Of course, lace traditionally symbolises innocence and purity.
-This is ultimately a cover for Leslie’s guilt and a tool of her fake innocence, as she covers herself as she meets Hammonds widow.
+This is ultimately a cover for Leslie’s guilt and a tool of her fake innocence, as she covers herself as she meets Hammond’s widow.
 But, the widow quickly sees through this facade, asking her to remove the false clothing.

-However, the story then takes a turn as doubt enters our minds.
-Here we learn that she had deliberately lied about the letter’s existence before casually downplaying its content.
+There is a fascinating ambiguity at the heart of our protagonist, especially in an era when The Hays Code demanded characters be morally distinguishable as good or bad.
+Leslie is portrayed as a potential victim of rape and celebrated for ‘taking out’ her abuser.
+Here, she bravely goes through the events leading up to the murder in detail, replaying the pain.
+Leslie evokes sympathy from her husband and attorney in the process while also manipulating the audience.
+However, the story then takes a turn as doubt enters our minds as we learn that she had deliberately lied about the letter’s existence before casually downplaying its content.
 Then we learn Leslie was an adulteress who had carried on an affair with a married man for years before murdering him.
 This is a woman willing to lie to everyone around her to save her skin.
 But, despite these lies, she cannot fake her love for her husband.

 Director: William Wyler